 Here are a few things that I learned or that I wish I had known when I was renting my first apartment.

 First off, figure out the bottom line.
-What will the apartment cost you in total?
+Use rent reports local to your area, like this example from Pittsburgh, to understand what the apartment cost you in total?
 Lots of places seem to be breaking apart their total fees.
 So you pay one amount in rent, plus an amenities fee, plus a pet fee, plus a parking fee.
 On one hand, this is nice.
 If you don’t have pets, you don’t want to pay more.
 And you don’t want to pay for a parking spot you will never use.
 On the other hand, even if the state laws say that your apartment rent can only go up by a certain percent each year, that doesn’t mean those additional fees can’t be raised.

 For example, when I first moved into my apartment, I had to pay rent plus a pet fee.
 Amenities (a gym and an outdoor pool that was kind of gross) were all included.
 Parking was also included.
 My roommate and I had a two bedroom apartment so we could have two parking spaces.
 A few years after we moved in, policies changed.
 Our rent had been going up every year, but we just dealt with it.
 Then one year, they announced a new policy.
 Parking spaces were no longer included, and we would be paying monthly for them.
 The first parking space was going to cost $100 a month and the second parking space was going to be an additional $150.
 In addition to the $100 a month increase in our rent, we were now having to pay an extra $250 a month.
 This was a huge percentage increase, but it was legal because it was in fees.